vinod-unlimitedDba/Oracle-scripts/fragment and solution.md

 TO remove fragmentation
 ----------------
-1. Gather table stats: ———————
+> 1. Gather table stats

-2.check table size
+> 2.check table size

-3. check fragmentation table
+> 3. check fragmentation table

 query to check fragmentation for the table